 Significant lung disease from Chrysotile typically presents after prolonged occupational exposure.
-Disease caused by Chrysotile typically manifests as pleural disease with primary progression being evident as increased interstitial fibrosis, with chest pain and rapid progression being rare.
+Disease caused by Chrysotile typically manifests as pleural disease with primary progression evidenced by slowly increasing interstitial fibrosis.
+Chest pain and rapid progression are rare.
 Chrysotile Fibers are less bio-persistent, having a shorter half life than amphiboles, disease latency is typically around 10 years from exposure.

 Low-Dose Environmental Exposure Causes Disease